 Everywhere you look, especially when you’re close to large cities, you see developments.
 Whether it’s housing, offices, malls, hospitals, industrial facilities, or other types, growth in the U.S. and the world is taking place at a rapid pace.
 The truth is though, for the most part, the land that supports these developments used to be home to a variety of wildlife.
-As more and more properties are developed we risk fewer habitats and diversity for wildlife.
+As more and more land for sale is developed we risk fewer habitats and diversity for wildlife.

 Nature is not a place to visit.
 It is home.Gary Syder